Family Adventures in Bologna: A Comprehensive Guide to Kid-Friendly Activities

 🚗 Optional: Ferrari Museum in Maranello

 Car enthusiasts can take a quick ride to nearby Maranello (about 20 minutes from Modena) to visit the Ferrari Museum.
-Explore the brand’s iconic models, F1 history, and even test-drive a Ferrari with a professional co-pilot.
+Explore the brand’s iconic models, Formula One history, and even test-drive a Ferrari with a professional co-pilot.

 🏛️ Afternoon Stroll Through Modena’s Historic Centre